hortonworks-spark/shc/README.md

 ## Scanning and BulkGet
 Both are exposed to users by specifying WHERE CLAUSE, e.g., where column > x and column < y for scan and where column = x for get.
 All the operations are performed in the executors, and driver only constructs these operations.
 Internally we will convert them to scan or get or combination of both, which return Iterator[Row] to catalyst engine.

-##
+## Creatable DataSource
-CreateTable DataSource is a library that supports both read/write from/to HBase.
+The libary support both read/write from/to HBase.

 ### Compile